gbv/jskos-metrics/README.md

 * `scheme/scheme-metrics.sh` - concept scheme metrics, main script

+* `mappings/mapping-metrics.sh` - mapping metrics, main script

 ### JSON format

-The JSON statistics file contains the following keys:
+The concept-metrics file contains the following keys:

 * `conceptNumber` - the number of concepts in a classification
 * `broaderDistribution` - histogramm of number of broader Terms